Ripples: From a Field in Mississippi to General Motors in New York

-April 4, 1968 may have been the end of one dream with the assassination of Dr. Martin Luther King, Jr. However, on that day, another began in a young woman who pushed past despair, journeying from Mississippi to New York City, to discover that the “dream” lived on in her.
+April 4, 1968 may have ended a dream with the assassination of Dr. Martin Luther King, Jr. However, another began in a young woman who pushed past despair, journeying from Mississippi to New York City, to discover that the “dream” lived on in her.

 - Dr. King is associated with bringing together people of various ethnic backgrounds.
 While the message of equality was a theme of the Civil Rights Movement, a critical part of the movement centered around employment – compensation, fairness, availability, and equity.
 How are there still struggles around employment issues in the U.S. and the world?

 - Each person has been given a talent – teaching, preaching, engineering, drawing, you name it!
 What are the talents you have been given and how have they helped someone else or you in an unexpected way?